LLM emits a tool callresponse = llm.chat(...)tool_call = response.tool_calls[0]# Agent crashes. Restarts. Retries.result = ledger.run(tool_call, handler=charge) # runs onceWorks with OpenAI, Anthropic, LangChain, LlamaIndex

 )

-With agent-ledger, approval is bound to the exact payload hash.
-Change any argument?
-That's a new approval request.
+agent-ledger binds approval to the exact payload hash.
+If any argument changes, that's a new review decision.

 # You approved THIS exact call: